 Background and Intent: "Faculty" refers to the entire teaching force responsible for educating residents.
-The term "faculty," including "core faculty," does not imply or require an academic appointment or salary support.
+The term "faculty," including "core faculty," does not imply or require an academic appointment.

-- II.B.1.
+II.B.1.
 At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location.
+(Core)

+II.B.1.a) There must be a minimum of one physician faculty member for ŕ every resident in the program.
+(Core)

-(Core) - II.B.1.a) In addition to the practice domains, there should be designated physician faculty members with expertise in and responsibility for developing didactic content in the following educational content areas:
+II.B.1.b) In addition to the practice domains, there should be designated physician faculty members with expertise in and responsibility for developing didactic content in the following educational content areas:

+II.B.1.b).(1) CT; (Core)

+II.B.1.b).(2) MRI; (Core)

+II.B.1.b).(3) radiography/fluoroscopy; and, (Core)

+II.B.1.b).(4) ultrasonography.
+(Core)

+Specialty-Specific Background and Intent: Programs do not need to have additional faculty members to provide the didactic content for the educational content areas of CT, MRI, radiography/fluoroscopy, and ultrasonography.
+Any of the required eight core faculty members with additional expertise in any of the educational content areas may also provide education in these areas to fulfill this requirement and develop the didactic content for the related area.

-II.B.1.a).(1) CT; (Detail) II.B.1.a).(2) MRI; (Detail) II.B.1.a).(3) radiography/fluoroscopy; (Detail) II.B.1.a).(4) reproductive/endocrine imaging; (Detail) II.B.1.a).(5) ultrasonography; and, (Detail) II.B.1.a).(6) vascular imaging.
-(Detail) II.B.1.b) There should be physician faculty, non-physician faculty, or other staff members available to the program, within the institution, with expertise in quality, safety, and informatics.
-(Detail) II.B.1.b).(1) These faculty or staff members should develop didactic content related to their area of expertise.
-(Detail) II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+II.B.1.c) There should be physician faculty, non-physician faculty, or other staff members available to the program, within the institution, with expertise in quality, safety, and informatics.
+(Core)

+II.B.1.c).(1) These faculty or staff members should develop didactic content related to their area of expertise.
+(Core)

+Specialty-Specific Background and Intent: The faculty or staff members who fulfill the roles for expertise in quality, safety, and informatics are not required to have formal certification in their respective area(s) of expertise.
+It is not the Committee's expectation that there be dedicated staff members for each area of expertise.
+For example, programs may have an information technology staff member or administrator with relevant expertise in informatics, and this would satisfy the requirement as long as the individual was available to the program to dedicate the time to develop the necessary didactic content related to the area of expertise.
+The Committee's expectation is that there be some resident education in each area.

+II.B.2.
+Faculty members must:

+II.B.2.c)

+II.B.2.a) be role models of professionalism; (Core)

+II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)